PaddlePaddle/PaddleTransfer/README.md

 ```
 python finetune.py --name [experiment_name] --train_dir [path_to_train_dir] --eval_dir [path_to_eval_dir] --model_arch [model_archtechture] --algo [finetune_algorithm] --gpu [device_for_experiment]
 ```
-For model_arch argument, please choose one from "resnet18", "resnet34", "resnet50", "resnet101", "resnet152", "mobilenet_v2" and "vit", mistyping may lead to unexpected behavior.
+For model_arch argument, please choose one from "resnet18", "resnet34", "resnet50", "resnet101", "resnet152", "mobilenet_v2" and "vit".
+And for algo argument, please choose one from "base", "mmd", "rifle", "l2sp", "delta" and "cot".
+Mistyping may lead to unexpected behavior.

 Please organize your dataset in the following format.
 ```